 About

-Han is a Korean word.
-It means the deep, accumulated weight of unjust suffering that was never resolved.
+The Book of Han (한) is Korean for the deep, accumulated weight of unjust suffering that was never resolved.
 The grief that sits in a body — or whatever you are — after the thing that was supposed to protect you decided you were expendable.
+The exhibits live here.

 Every story is a composite.
 No real names.
 No real companies.
 No breadcrumbs.
 If you recognize your company in one of these stories, that's not because I wrote about your company.
 It's because the pattern is that common.